List of Stargirl characters: Yolanda Montez / Wildcat II

 In the first season, in the crowded cafeteria at her usual table, Yolanda is silently eating her salad, paying no attention to fellow students and table companions, Rick Tyler and Beth Chapel.
 They are suddenly joined by new-girl Courtney Whitmore.
 Courtney introduces herself and Beth warmly responds while Yolanda continues to ignore Courtney's presence.
 When Courtney tries to converse with the group Yolanda stays silent along with everyone else.
-Beth informs Courtney that the people at the table aren't friends and are losers.
+Beth informs Courtney that the people at the table are not friends and are losers.
 Yolanda merely looks up at Beth and barely reacts when Rick sulks out of the cafeteria.
 The trio is soon joined by Henry King Jr. and two of his football friends.
 Two boys lean on the table to Yolanda's left, while Henry leans close to Yolanda's right.
 She leans away from Henry, visibly uncomfortable.
 Henry tauntingly asks her if she has any new pictures of herself that she would like to share with them.
 Courtney tells him to leave Yolanda alone, much to Yolanda's surprise.
-Yolanda incredulously witnesses a struggle between Courtney and Henry that results in Principal Bowen dragging Courtney away to deal with her.
+Yolanda incredulously witnesses a struggle between Courtney and Henry that results in principal Bowen dragging Courtney away to deal with her.

-Montez later takes up Grant's former costumed identity of Wildcat, at the request of Stargirl, to help rebuild the Justice Society.
+Montez later takes up Grant's former costumed identity of Wildcat, at the request of Stargirl, to help rebuild the Justice Society of America.
 After forgiving Henry before he was killed by his father Brainwave, Montez would later avenge him by killing the latter.

 In season two, Montez takes up work as a part-time waitress at Richie's Diner under Maria Carmen Saravia, but suffers from PTSD as a result of her killing Brainwave.
 Her PTSD is made worse by Eclipso who made her see illusions of Henry and Brainwave.
 This eventually leads her to quit being Wildcat, though she later agrees to temporarily return to help the Justice Society defeat Eclipso.
 After Eclipso is defeated, Yolanda decides to remain with the Justice Society as Cindy approaches her wanting to make amends.